 Each mantel is going to vary in the actual work that will be needed to get the aesthetic that you prefer.
 However, here are the basics of the steps that you will be taking:

-- Gather Inspiration – To start, the best place to start is by collecting inspiring photos of fireplace mantels similar to the one that you are interested in.
+- Gather Inspiration – The best place to start is by collecting inspiring photos of fireplace mantels like the one you are interested in.
 It is unlikely that you will find one that you want to copy exactly.
-Instead, you can find two or three mantels that you like and combine elements from them.
-This is also the step that you will want to do some research on.
+Instead, you can find two or three mantels you like and combine elements from them.
+You will also want to do some research on this step.
 Check to see what style of mantel your inspiration is categorized as.
 See what type of wood or other material the mantel is made from.
 If you haven’t yet watched a tutorial or two, now would be the right time to do that too.

-- Create a Plan – After the previous step has been completed, it is time to create the design of your mantel.
+- Create a Plan – It is time to create the design of your mantel.
 You don’t need to be the world’s greatest artist.
 However, you need to be able to draw the basic shape of the mantel that you want.
 Make sure to measure out your fireplace and write down the measurements of your mantel to match.
 You will use this when cutting wood in the next step.
 This step is also where you want to consider your mounting options and include that in your plan.

-- Gather Materials – Now that your inspiration photos are gathered and your mantel plans are created, it is time to get all of the materials together that you will need.
+- Gather Materials – It’s time to get all the materials you need together.
 Source the wood or other material you will be using.
-Pick your corbel pieces if you will be including them.
+Pick your corbel pieces if you choose to have them.
 Get everything you need to mount the mantel.
-Additionally, make sure you have all of the tools, wood glue, nails, screws, safety gear, and other items you’ll need during the mantel’s construction.
+Additionally, ensure you have the tools, wood glue, nails, screws, safety gear, and other items you’ll need during the mantel’s construction.
 Make your list and triple-check that you have everything you’ll need.
 It will be a pain if you have to stop in the middle of the build to run to the hardware store for something you forgot.

 - Build The Fireplace Mantel Shelf – This is where you build the basic mantel.
 If you are building a beam-style mantel box out of planks, measure and cut carefully.
 Try to get a perfect seam on the corners using strong wood glue and clamps.
-Don’t be afraid to use a Brad Nailer to secure the pieces with “Brads” or thin-gauge nails used for binding pieces together.
+Don’t be afraid to use a Brad Nailer to secure the pieces or thin-gauge nails used for binding pieces together.
 The nails can be sealed afterward so that they aren’t visible.
 Don’t use heavy-gauge nails.
 They don’t look good.
-Thin Brad Nails and wood glue should be doing all of the work for you.
+Thin Brad Nails and wood glue should do all the work for you.

-- Finish The Mantel – Finish the mantel with a stain, paint, or whatever other treatment you have chosen for your mantel.
+- Finish The Mantel – Finish the mantel with a stain, paint, or whatever treatment you have chosen.
 Make sure to reference the inspiration that you gathered.
-Notice if they used lighter stains, darker stains, or some other way to finish the mantel.
+Notice if they used lighter or darker stains, or some other way to finish the mantel.

-- Mount The Mantel – Now it is time to mount it on the wall.
+- Mount The Mantel – It is time to mount it on the wall.
 With stone walls, you can drill holes directly into them.
-For drywall, you need to mount directly to the wooden studs inside of the wall.
-Regardless if you built a mantel box to give the illusion of a beam or you have a solid piece of wood for a beam, you may want to add heavy duty corbels for extra support.
+For drywall, you need to mount directly to the wooden studs inside the wall.
+Regardless if you built a mantel box to give the illusion of a beam or have a solid piece of wood for a beam, you might want to add heavy duty corbels for extra support.
 You can place a heavy duty corbel at either end of the mantel.
 Corbel pieces add an aesthetic element beyond simply supporting the mantel on the wall.
 If you have an extremely long mantel, you can consider adding a corbel right below the center.
-If you were to do this, you need to place the mantel slightly higher to allow for that center corbel to be installed.
+If you do this, you need to place the mantel slightly higher to allow for that center corbel to be installed.

-While websites on Amazon can have mantels shown as best sellers, chances are that the mantels aren’t the best quality.
-Amazon best sellers are almost always the products that are the cheapest.
-This is unacceptable for anyone who cares about quality mantels in your home.
+While websites like Amazon can have mantels shown as best sellers, chances are that the mantels aren’t the best quality.
+Amazon’s best sellers are almost always the cheapest products.
+This is unacceptable for anyone who cares about quality mantels in their home.

 If you decide against building a custom mantel and would rather purchase a high-quality mantel for your fireplace, browse the vast selection at Pearl Mantels.
 They have several great mantels to choose from.
 You might find one that is exactly what you wanted without the need to build it.
 For those that want to take on the adventure of building a custom mantel, Pearl Mantels is still a great resource to look for inspiration.
 You can see many styles of mantels in one place.

 Wood-burning fireplaces are quickly becoming a relic of the past.
 Due to their safety issues with both fire and breathing hazards, new homes are rarely found with a wood fireplace in them.
 Most areas have them completely banned in new homes.
-For regions where they aren’t banned, the work to install them is tedious.
+The work to install them is tedious for the regions where they aren’t banned.
 An architect has to design it and make sure plans are up to code.
-Then a home builder needs to build it for you to ensure it is done perfectly.
+Then a contractor needs to build it to ensure it is done perfectly.
 It isn’t worth it because you still have so much hassle involved with using this type of fireplace.

 Gas fireplaces are not too much of an improvement.
 While these fireplace types burn their fuel slightly cleaner than burning wood, safety is still an issue.
 The burning gas is still a fire hazard.
 Carbon monoxide is still a breathing hazard.
 Additionally, gas fireplaces are aesthetically boring.
 Flames don’t flicker properly and lack the color of a traditional fireplace.

 An electric fireplace is a perfect solution.
-These devices can be installed in any room like the dining room, office, and more.
-If you wanted it in the dining room, all that is required is a wall outlet nearby.
+These can be installed in any room, like the dining room, office, and more.
+If you want an electric fireplace in the dining room, all that is required is a wall outlet nearby.
 They don’t have any of the safety problems that other fireplaces have.
-You get all of the things you love with traditional fireplaces without any of the safety issues, hassles, and more that come with them.
+You get all the things you love with traditional fireplaces without any of the safety issues, hassles, and more that come with them.

-While many great electric fireplaces come with mantels, they aren’t ideal if you are building a custom mantel in your home.
+While many great electric fireplaces come with mantels, they aren’t ideal if you build a custom mantel in your home.
 For a custom mantel, you will want an electric insert.
-Inserts are primarily used to convert wood and gas-fueled fireplaces into electric varieties.
+Inserts are primarily for converting wood and gas-fueled fireplaces into electric varieties.
 It is easy to install them into the firebox.
 However, if you build a custom mantel, the versatility of the insert can help you.
 Use an insert under a mantel where the firebox would be.
 Since you can customize a mantel to fit an insert perfectly, you don’t need to add filler like you might for an existing fireplace conversion.

 A high-quality MagikFlame Insert is just as powerful as every other MagikFlame model.
-The sole difference is that an insert doesn’t include a mantel with it.
-Inserts still have all of these features:
+The sole difference is that an insert doesn’t include a mantel.
+Inserts still have all these features: